logzio/logz-docs/_source/user-guide/cloud-siem/siemplify.md

 * Get event details for a specific case.
 Any Siemplify playbook can use Logz.io actions to increase observability by querying logs for additional details.
 Siemplify users will be able to run log queries on their Logz.io data within Siemplify playbook actions and investigate events directly from the Siemplify interface.

-* Implement the Logz.io out-of-the-box **Threat Investigation Playbook** for guidance and best practices for conducting an investigation.
+* Implement the out-of-the-box **Logz.io Indicator Hunting Playbook** for guidance and best practices for conducting an investigation.

 #### Setting up the integration in Siemplify